 - Connections for Success provides sophomore students an opportunity to participate in a professional development retreat led by alumni, employers and staff in order to prepare them with the tools necessary to be competitive applicants for internships and employment.
 (Award-Winning Program)

-- JFEW-SUNY International Relations and Global Affairs Program - The Jewish Foundation for Education of Women (JFEW) is a two-year program for rising female sophomores and juniors with a strong interest in a career in international affairs.
+- JFEW-SUNY Global Affairs Leadership Program is a two-year program for rising female sophomores and juniors with a strong interest in a career in international affairs.
 The program creates strong mentor and peer networks that will continue to support students’ goals throughout their careers while building mentoring relationships with esteemed leaders.

 - JFEW/Binghamton Leadership and Career Development Scholars Program is a four-year educational and experiential learning program for Jewish female undergraduates that will enhance their educational experience, facilitate internship exploration and provide financial support to Scholars with demonstrated financial need.